World Domination can no longer be contained to a single theater.

 The city of Portland itself will be on full display, from food carts to craft stores.
 See hipsters and other people with no obvious means of employment in their native habitat.

-Last year, attendees put together private activities that ranged from skydiving to mountain climbing to karaoke.
-This time, "unofficial WDS" will be expanded to include a dozen more activities, including yoga in the park, a 5k run, and our attempt to set some kind of Guiness world record.
+Every year, attendees put together private activities that ranged from skydiving to mountain climbing to karaoke.
+This time, "unofficial WDS" will be expanded to include more than 100 additional activities, including yoga in the park, a 5k run, and a follow-up to our first world record.

 The beer, cocktail, and chocolate tours will return, this time in self-guided form.
 In short, we're doing everything except build our own fortress — it's good to save something for another year.

 Best of all, WDS remains a non-commercial, non-sponsored event.
 It's all about unconventional, remarkable people coming together for a weekend of adventure.

 All that's missing is you.
 Are you in?